-This report is prepared by Barnes-Jewish Hospital's Department of Public Safety in cooperation with local law enforcement authorities and includes information provided by them as well as by the College's campus security authorities and various other elements of the College.
-Each year an e-mail notification is sent to all enrolled students and team members that provides the web site to access this report.
-Hard copies of the report may also be obtained at no cost by contacting Director for Administration and Operations, Debbie Mettlach, Barnes-Jewish College, 4483 Duncan Avenue, St. Louis, MO 63110.
+This report is prepared by Barnes-Jewish Hospital's Department of Public Safety in cooperation with local law enforcement authorities and includes information provided by them as well as by the College's campus security authorities, faculty, and staff.
+Each year an e-mail notification is sent to all enrolled students that provides the web site to access this report.
+Faculty and staff receive similar notifications.
+Hard copies of the report may also be obtained at no cost by contacting or Djuan Coleman, Vice Dean for Finance and Administration or Dr. Michael Ward, Vice Dean for Student Affairs and Diversity.